- General Principles

 In areas where RJ-trained personnel are available and a case with a personal victim is being considered for a Conditional Caution, consideration should always be given to including an RJ process in the caution.
 The procedure for administering a Conditional Caution is set out in the Director’s Guidance on Conditional Cautioning (7th edition).

-- Where RJ processes are be used to help determine the conditions to be attached to a Conditional Caution, the offender can be bailed under section 37(7)(a) of the Police and Criminal Evidence Act 1984 for a sufficient period of time to allow this to take place.
+- Where RJ processes are be used to help determine the conditions to be attached to a Conditional Caution, the offender can be bailed under s37(7)(a) of the Police and Criminal Evidence Act 1984 for a sufficient period of time to allow this to take place.

 - Participation in a RJ process may also be a condition of the caution itself.
 In such cases, positive participation in the process is all that is required of the offender by the caution, and any actions arising out of the RJ process will form a voluntary agreement between the offender and the victim.

-RJ is a diversionary process available to all victims under the Revised Victim's Code which came into force on 10 December 2012.
+RJ is a diversionary process available to all victims under the Code of Practice for Victims of Crime (Victim’s Code), the latest version of which was published in October 2015.

 The victim’s consent must be obtained in any case where direct reparation or RJ processes are being considered.